earthly/earthly/docs/guides/build-args.md

 ## Setting secret values

-The value for `+secrets/passwd` in examples above must then be supplied when earthly is invoked.
+The value for `passwd` in examples above must then be supplied when earthly is invoked.

 This is possible in a few ways: